StupidRepo/MCScanner/README.md

 **Make sure you run python3 with sudo or the scanner will *not* work!**

 # Warning
-This program was made for educational purposes only, and is not meant to be used in malicious ways.
+**This program was made for educational purposes only, and is not meant to be used in malicious ways**.
 Do not DDos the IPs or do *anything* malicious with the IPs.
 The only thing you *SHOULD* do (and is the only thing you're allowed to do with the IPs) is connect to them.
 Oh, and **don't use this program for griefing**.
 Only deadbrains do that.